20 Apr Sydney to Geelong for the Geelong Wooden Boat Festival

 Trekker is currently under-taking indigenous maritime training on the east coast of New South Wales and Queensland venturing up to Cairns.
 She returns to Sydney to take part in Sydney’s annual Vivid light Festival in late May and June.

-Keep watching our website, or better still, register your interest in ocean sailing so we can give you updates on opportunities to join one of our Tallships on a future coastal voyage.
+Keep watching our website to join one of our Tallships on a future coastal voyage.
 These voyages give you an incredibly real experience, not offered regularly and something you’ll never forget.

 Hope to see you onboard one day……if your dare!!